Hobart Alumni Association Leadership

 Jeremy Cushman graduated from Hobart in 1996 with a B.S. in biology and biochemistry.
 While at Hobart, Jeremy was a resident advisor for Jackson Hall and assistant area coordinator for the Quad, was a student athletic trainer, served as a Student Trustee, and was inducted into the Druid Society.
 After working in emergency medical services after graduation, Jeremy received his M.D. from the University of Maryland, and then stayed there to complete his residency in emergency medicine.
 He then went on to receive his M.S. in emergency health services from the University of Maryland Baltimore County, and completed a fellowship in emergency medical services at the University of Maryland Medical Center.

-Jeremy is an associate professor of emergency medicine at the University of Rochester School of Medicine and Dentistry where he practices as a board certified emergency physician.
+Jeremy is an associate professor of emergency medicine and public health sciences at the University of Rochester School of Medicine and Dentistry.
 His primary responsibility, however, is as the medical director for Monroe County and the City of Rochester where he oversees the regional emergency medical services system.

 Jeremy lives in Honeoye Falls, N.Y. with his wife, William Smith alumna Susan Flanders Cushman, M.S., Ph.D.
 '98 who works at the Colleges as the director of introductory biology laboratories and research scientist for the Finger Lakes Institute.
 They have two young boys, Riley and Thomas.